djommy/adonis-cl-api/README.md

 or manually clone the repo and then run `npm install`.

+Create a database and setup .env file using .env.example as an example.

 ### Migrations

 Run the following command to run startup migrations.